awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

 Within each counter section, you can also specify the following optional fields:
 + **rename** – Specifies a different name to be used in CloudWatch for this metric\.
 + **unit** – Specifies the unit to use for this metric\.
-The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)
+The unit you specify must be a valid CloudWatch metric unit, as listed in the `Unit` description in [MetricDatum](https://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_MetricDatum.html)\.

+To retrieve custom metrics using StatsD, you include a **StatsD** subsection in **metrics\_collected**\.
+The CloudWatch agent acts as a daemon for the protocol\.
+You use any standard StatsD client to send the metrics to the CloudWatch agent\.

-The following is an example `metrics` section for use on Windows Server:
+The following is an example `metrics` section for use on Windows Server\.
+In this example, many Windows metrics are collected, and the computer is also set to receive additional metrics from a StatsD client\.

 ```
 "metrics": {
     "metrics_collected": {
+      "statsd": {},
       "Processor": {
         "measurement": [
           {"name": "% Idle Time", "rename": "CPU_IDLE", "unit": "Percent"},